szgaljic/f6/content/docs/foundations/capability.md

 Notice how in addition to the obvious functional requirements, they consider factors like performance, scalability, and security—critical elements that stakeholders might not explicitly articulate.
 Without guidance, technical teams will draw their own conclusions about how to address key aspects like [**Resiliency**](/docs/foundations/resiliency) (performance and reliability), [**Dependency**](/docs/foundations/dependency) (dependencies and compatibility), or [**Security**](/docs/foundations/security) (data protection and compliance).

 {{% callout note %}}
-The F6 Framework offers stakeholders a chance to influcence the design of Capabilities at key low-level requirements through aspects such as [**Resiliency**](/docs/foundations/resiliency), [**Dependency**](/docs/foundations/dependency), and [**Security**](/docs/foundations/security)—areas that might otherwise be overlooked.
+F6 offers stakeholders a chance to influcence the design of Capabilities at key low-level requirements through aspects such as [**Resiliency**](/docs/foundations/resiliency), [**Dependency**](/docs/foundations/dependency), and [**Security**](/docs/foundations/security)—areas that might otherwise be overlooked.
 {{% /callout %}}

-The outcome is a set of Technical Requirements that provide a high-level blueprint for the system.
+The outcome is a set of Technical Requirements that provide a low-level needs list for the system.

 | **Product Requirement**      | **Technical Requirements**                                                    |
 |-------------------------------|-------------------------------------------------------------------------------|